 We distribute educational materials for children, hands-on guidelines for residents and recreationists, and more detailed guides and training resources for policymakers and bear managers.
 We have also combined learning with fundraising by creating a line of educational merchandise, including books and games.
 Each year, for instance, we sell 25,000 decks of Bear Smart playing cards, which provide information about how to be Bear Smart while the game’s in progress.

-In specific communities, where human-bear conflicts are a problem, we invest in extensive advertising campaigns and provide educational brochures.
-We also provide local groups with the tools they need to reach the public.
+In specific communities, where human-bear conflicts are a problem, we invest in extensive educational outreach campaigns.
+We also provide other local groups with the tools they need to reach the public.